alextanhongpin/components-design/README.md

 ### Naming Conventions
 + Use clear and concise naming.
 + `Block-Element-Modifier (BEM)` methodology has been proven to be helpful for naming components.
++ Atomic CSS can also be implemented.
++ Separate naming for fonts, layouts, positioning css, and js-hooks.

 ### Classes and Ids
 + Use `classes` for components that shares the same styling.
 Use `id` for very specific components (input fields, forms).